cmsc426/cmsc426.github.io/hw2.md

 ### Question 2:  Image Warping and Invertible Transformations (35 pts)
-Given a digital image, and an invertible transformation $$\textbf{\~H}$$ of the form
+Given a digital image, and an invertible transformation $$\tilde{\textbf{H}}$$ of the form

-we would like to compute the warped image whereby each point in the original image is transformed to its new location.
-This type of image warping is exactly what the Matlab `imwarp` function does, for example.
 $$
 \tilde{p}' \equiv \tilde{H} \tilde{p}
 $$
+we would like to compute the warped image whereby each point in the original image is transformed to its new location.

+This type of image warping is exactly what the Matlab `imwarp` function does, for example.

 We could envision a somewhat straightforward algorithm for performing this image warp: for each location $$\tilde{p}$$ in the original image, compute the nearest pixel location of the transformed point $$\tilde{p}'$$ in the warped image, and copy the color found in $$\tilde{p}$$ into the